adityaSomak/academic-kickstart/content/project/nlp.md

 Models that claim to understand language, should also be able to demonstrate its abilities to reason across various dimensions.
 My present goal is to *evaluate*, *enhance* and *explain* the reasoning capabilities of such systems (or language models).

+<h4> <span style="color:red">!!NEW!!</span> Reasoning in LLMs </h4>
+Our group has invested significantly in advancing reasoning abilities of LLMs in a multi-hop setting.
+The following drafts are in progress: 1) DeSelect$^+$: Efficient Leaf Selection to Improve Entailment Tree Generation, 2) A comprehensive survey of Logical Reasoning abilities of Large Language Models alongwith a benchmark, and 3) Multi-step Logical Reasoning under Incomplete Knowledge.

 <h3> Natural Language Inference </h3>
 Large pre-trained language models show high performance in popular NLP benchmarks (GLUE, SuperGLUE), while failing poorly in datasets with targeted linguistic and logical phenomena.
 We consolidate the interesting reasoning phenomena in Taxonomy of reasoning w.r.t the NLI task.
 Our first work along this line published in [CoNLL 2020](https://github.com/microsoft/TaxiNLI) showed that these models (BERT, RoBERTa) may not know how to perform certain types of reasoning such as causal, numeric, spatial, temporal; but they can identify the type of reasoning required for a new example.